pypsa-meets-earth/pypsa-earth/doc/configuration.rst

 ``co2_budget``
 =============================

-If enabled, this option allows setting different CO₂ targets for each planning horizons.
+If enabled, this option allows setting different CO₂ targets for each planning horizon year.
 Only supports foresights with planning horizon such as myopic.

 .. literalinclude:: ../config.default.yaml
    :language: yaml